HIDE OR SEEK?--By James Dobson

 Coach McKay was saying, in effect, that John's football talent is recognised & appreciated, but his human worth does not depend on his ability to play football.
 So his son would not lose his respect if the next season brought failure & disappointment.
 John's place in his dad's heart was secure, being independent of his performance.
 I wish every child could say the same!

 The matter of personal worth is not only the concern of those who lack it.
 In a real sense, the health of an entire society depends on the ease with which its individual members can gain personal acceptance.
 Thus, whenever the keys to self-esteem are seemingly out of reach for a large percentage of the people, as in 20th century America, then widespread "mental illness", neuroticism, hatred, alcoholism, drug abuse, violence & social disorder will certainly occur.
 Personal worth is not something human beings are free to take or leave.
-We
+We must have it, & when it is unattainable, everybody suffers.

 The heart of this book, then, is devoted to a description of some comprehensive "strategies" for building self-esteem, each one focusing on a particular area of concern.